Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

     - [ ] **Core Concepts:** Reactivity, `defineZestStore`, state, getters, actions.
     - [ ] **API Reference:** Detailed documentation for all public functions and types.
     - [ ] **Advanced Guides:** SSR, DevTools, Plugins, TypeScript usage, best practices.
+    - [ ] **Store IDs and Namespacing:** Document best practices for choosing store IDs, how uniqueness is handled, and implications for DevTools, plugins, and code-splitting.
     - [ ] **Examples:** Multiple real-world (though simplified) examples.
     - [ ] **Comparison with other libraries** (similar to the design doc).
     - [ ] Set up a documentation website (e.g., using Docusaurus, VitePress).